Specialty Care Team

 Genetic counseling may be appropriate for anyone with a personal or family history of:

 - Cancer that occurs at a younger than average age (diagnosed younger than age 50)

 - Cancer in two or more first and/or second degree relatives (on the same side of the family)

 - Rare type of cancer, such as male breast cancer

 - Ashkenazi (Eastern European) Jewish ancestry with significant personal and/or family history of breast or ovarian cancer

 Genetic counseling is typically recommended for individuals who are diagnosed with cancer at a young age and for families with a strong history of cancer.
-If you are interested in learning about your hereditary risk for cancer, we encourage you to schedule an appointment with our genetic counselor.
+If you are interested in learning about your hereditary risk for cancer, schedule an appointment with your primary care provider.